Trusted WordPress tutorials, when you need them most.

 Conditional checks

 We hope this article helped you add a query monitor to your WordPress site.
-You may also want to see our guide on how to track website visitors and our expert pick of the best SEO plugins and tools.
+You may also want to see our guide on how to optimize Core Web Vitals for WordPress and our expert pick of the best WordPress caching plugins to speed up your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.